 Liron joined the IATF as Communications Manager in 2012 and became Associate Director in 2016.
-Prior to the IATF, Liron was Director of Operations for the Harold Grinspoon Foundation's (HGF) New York Office, which she co-founded to grow PJ Library, the foundation's signature family engagement program, in the metropolitan region and through national partnerships.
-Prior, Liron was part of the Major Gifts and Foundation Relations division at the American Friends for the Weizmann Institute of Science.
-Born in Israel, raised in the US, Liron is bicultural and speaks fluent Hebrew.
+Prior to the IATF, Liron was Director of Operations for the Harold Grinspoon Foundation's (HGF) New York office.
+This was her second role as Jewish professional; the first was as part of Major Gifts and Foundation Relations at the American Friends for the Weizmann Institute of Science.
+Born in Israel, raised in the US, Liron has a lifelong interest in cross-cultural coexistence.
 She holds an MA in Conflict Resolution from Bradford University in England and a BA in Anthropology and Arts-Semiotics from Brown University, and has trained in community dispute resolution, non-violent communication, restorative justice and cross-cultural dialogue facilitation.

 Contact: [email protected]

 Ilan joined the IATF as Israel Representative in 2020.
 Ilan has has over a decade experience in the field of socio-economic development as department and program director in Arab-Jewish NGO's focusing on the Arab – Bedouin society of the Negev and the Southern West Bank Palestinian communities.
 Ilan holds a Ph.D. in Anthropology from The University of Amsterdam and an M.A. in Urban Planning from The Ben Gurion University in Israel.
 During his academic work, Ilan resided in the Netherlands and travelled internationally for fieldwork, focusing on refugees and asylum seekers.
 Ilan has lifelong experience and commitment to Jews and Arabs' mutual existence through community development and the promotion of a shared society.
 Ilan is married with two lovely children and currently resides in Jerusalem.
 Contact: [email protected]